Sibo-Ding/ECO395M-ML-Homeworks/Exercise 2/Exercises 2 Question.md

 ### Model building

-Using only the data in `hotels.dev.csv`, please compare the out-of-sample performance of the following models:
+Using only the data in `hotels_dev`, please compare the out-of-sample performance of the following models:

 1. baseline 1: a small model that uses only the `market_segment`, `adults`, `customer_type`, and `is_repeated_guest` variables as features.
 2. baseline 2: a big model that uses all the possible predictors _except_ the `arrival_date` variable (main effects only).
 3. the best linear model you can build, including any engineered features that you can think of that improve the performance (interactions, features derived from time stamps, etc).

-Use the `hotels_dev.csv` file for your __entire__ model building and testing pipeline.
+Use `hotels_dev` for your __entire__ model building and testing pipeline.
 That is, you'll create your train/test splits using `hotels_dev` only, and not testing at all on `hotels_val`.
 Everything in `hotels_val` should be held back for the next part of this exercise.

 Note: you can measure out-of-sample performance in any reasonable way that we've talked about in class or that you've encountered in the reading, as long as you are clear how you're doing it.